 - The market and policy frameworks to enable the low carbon transition.

-- Networks and Energy Storage – assessing networks and energy storage within the context of whole energy systems, including: assessing impact of new technologies, developing and adapting infrastructure network strategies to enable cost effective energy delivery and examining the detailed interactions between energy storage and other means of providing energy system flexibility.
+- Networks and Energy Storage – assessing networks and energy storage within the context of whole energy systems, including: assessing the impact of new technologies, developing and adapting infrastructure network strategies to enable cost effective energy delivery and examining the detailed interactions between energy storage and other means of providing energy system flexibility.

 Energy Systems Catapult offers a broad mix of specialist knowledge, supported by a range of analytical capability, bespoke tools, technical insights and energy system data that can inform choices relating to technology development and deployment, investment decision-making, and market and policy development.